xuhappy/xuhappy.github.io/source/_posts/2015-01-17-talk-something-about-my-research.markdown

 categories:
 ---

-I am a postgraduate student and therefore research plays an very important role in my current life.
+I am a postgraduate student and therefore research plays a very important role in my current life.